Transparent, competitive, all-inclusive pension fees

 It's free to join Profile Pensions, which means we won’t charge you anything for transferring old pensions you know about to us or for making pension contributions.
 If you need help finding your old pensions or if you want us to check for any benefits, guarantees and penalties, then we’ll charge a simple one-off fee of 1% of the pension value (taken from your pension when you transfer).

 You’ll pay a total, all-inclusive annual fee of between 0.82% and 0.86% depending on the plan we identify as the best option for you.
 This includes our ongoing advice service where we regularly monitor and review your pension to make sure it's always in the right place for you.

-Our ongoing advice service, which we recommend as part of your pension plan, will continuously monitor and review your pension and its performance.
+Our ongoing advice service will continue to monitor and review your pension and its performance.
 Where appropriate we might recommend changes to how your pension is invested.
 This could be based on a change in your attitude to risk or because we identify better funds for you.

-Most other pension companies won’t offer a personalised pension plan, impartial, whole of market funds or ongoing review service with a dedicated Pension Adviser.
-Meaning you could be paying more, but your pension may not be invested in the right place for you throughout your lifetime.
+Other pension companies may not offer a personalised pension plan, ongoing review service with a dedicated Pension Adviser or impartial, whole of market funds.
+Meaning you could be paying more for a service that doesn’t compare and a pension that isn’t invested in the best place for you.

 The impact of pension fees on your savings

 Pension fees can have a bigger impact on your pension pot than you think, especially over long periods of time.
 A very small percentage change in your pension charges can have a huge impact on the size of your pension when you retire.
 Some people’s fees may be so high that it could be reducing the size of their pension!